 |PSC 501||Introduction to the Graduate Study of Politics||4|

 At least 16 of the 28 elective hours should be 500-level PSC courses.
 A maximum of eight hours outside of PSC may be taken.
 Up to 12 hours of 400-level courses can be taken for graduate credit.
 1

 |PSC 590||Closure Exercise||4|

 A maximum of eight hours of internship may be applied toward the degree as elective hours.
 Students may apply credits earned from the Graduate Public Service Internship (PAD 580: Public Administration Internship Seminar), the Illinois Legislative Staff Internships (PSC 526 ILSIP: Internship), or from PSC 530: Graduate Internship in Political Science for elective hours.

 Students must have a grade average of B to qualify for the degree.
-A maximum of eight hours of C (2.0) grades is applicable to the degree (grades of C- or lower are not accepted), provided that a minimum GPA of 3.0 is reached at time of graduation and an approved Student Petition form is on file in the Office of Records and Registration.
+A maximum of eight hours of C (2.0) grades is applicable to the degree (grades of C- or lower are not accepted), provided that a minimum GPA of 3.0 is reached at time of graduation and an approved Student Petition Application is on file in the Office of Records and Registration.
 In no circumstances, however, may a grade lower than B in PSC 501 be counted toward the degree.
 For students choosing the CR/NC option, a CR represents work equivalent to B, meaning that grades of CR may be counted toward the master’s degree.